-Over the hotter months it can feel like all you’re doing is watering the garden to try to keep it looking its best.
+How often do you water your garden?
+Over the hotter months it can feel like all you’re doing is watering the garden to try to keep it looking its best and it can be hard to know when to water your garden and how often.
 During these warmer periods, plants quickly lose moisture through their leaves, so it’s important to keep on top of the watering to replenish their roots and keep your garden looking healthy, but we know it can feel like a never-ending task too!

 With a few simple tips, it’s easy to make sure no plant, lawn or veggie patch ever goes thirsty again!
 Below we’ll discuss the benefits of different watering methods, and you’ll also find some handy tips thrown in to help you keep your garden hydrated all year long – particularly in the summer months.

 Plants prefer rainwater to tap water, which is why it’s always a good idea to have a water butt in your garden if you have space.
 It’ll not only give you an instant supply of water as and when you need it, but it’s also an eco-friendly way of watering your garden.

 Simply place a rainwater barrel by a closed or open drainpipe, using a water butt diverter kit to tap into the supply of a closed drainpipe.
 Make sure you clean these once a year to prevent the spread of disease, using any water you’ve collected on established plants.

 Top tip: When using multiple water butts, rotate your use of these so you keep the water inside as fresh as possible.

 Watering cans and hoses

 Most of the watering in your garden should be aimed beneath the foliage of your plants, directed straight at the base of the stems – a hose or garden watering can are both ideal.
 This will leave the soil surrounding your plants dry, helping to make sure the water’s going straight to where it’s needed – this’ll not only save water but also mean those pesky weeds aren’t being hydrated in the process!